Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

 </figure>

-#### Third equation and first decryption loop
+#### Equation 3 and first decryption loop

-We will move following the `JZ` instruction and we will see the third equation:
+We will move following the `JZ` instruction and we can see the third equation:

 <figure>
 <a href="/assets/images/hex-ray-challenge/15.png"><img src="/assets/images/hex-ray-challenge/15.png"></a>